Seedance 2.0 Mini is now availableTry now

 Yes.
 Official model documentation lists a 200K context window and a 1M beta context option for Sonnet 4.5.
 This lets the Claude 4.5 Sonnet API ingest long briefs, large policy stacks, or multi-file research notes in a single request and return summaries that stay grounded in the original materials.
 For teams working with large inputs, long context reduces heavy chunking and preserves coherence across sections.
 Claude 4.5 Sonnet API is a natural fit for long-form analysis and synthesis.

-Use the EvoLink endpoint https://api.evolink.ai/v1/messages.
-Send Authorization: Bearer YOUR_API_KEY and Content-Type: application/json, then set model to claude-sonnet-4-5-20250929 with a required max_tokens value and a messages array.
+Use the EvoLink endpoint direct.evolink.ai/v1/messages and send Authorization: Bearer YOUR_API_KEY with Content-Type: application/json, then set model to claude-sonnet-4-5-20250929 with a required max_tokens value and a messages array.
 EvoLink returns the next assistant response and supports single queries or multi-turn conversations with prior turns.
 This is the standard integration path for the Claude 4.5 Sonnet API on EvoLink, and you can reuse it across apps and models.

 Use the exact model ID claude-sonnet-4-5-20250929 in the model field.
 EvoLink lists the available Claude IDs, including claude-haiku-4-5-20251001, claude-opus-4-1-20250805, claude-sonnet-4-20250514, and claude-opus-4-5-20251101.
 Using the published ID ensures your Claude 4.5 Sonnet API requests route to the intended model and remain compatible with EvoLink’s documented schema.
 You can swap IDs to compare models while keeping the same request shape for the Claude 4.5 Sonnet API.